okuvshynov/vimqq/README.md

 1. Stream output.
 The output here is primary for human consumption, no tool interactions yet.
 Therefore, if we keep up with human reading speed, it is good enough, we don't need 1000 t/s.
 For the configuration above I was getting ~8-9 t/s which seems reasonable.
 2. Warmup queries.
 Processing the prompt with large context becomes slow.
 To overcome that, we can send a warmup query with the context before user started typing the question.
 This way we can amortize context processing cost and reduce time to first token significantly
 3. chat forking.
-This is a further exploration of the utilizing context cache efficiently.
+This is another way to utilize context cache efficiently.

 Any serverside performance improvements (e.g. speculative decoding) should be incremental to this.